chapel-lang/chapel/doc/sphinx/source/users-guide/datapar/forall.rst

 since it would create one million tasks, each of which is simply responsible for incrementing a single element.
-For most hardware platforms, this would generate more concurrency than the system could run in parallel while also creating very fine-grain tasks for which the cost of creating, scheduling, and destroying them would likely cost far more than the loop body itself.
+For most hardware platforms, this would generate more concurrency than the system could execute in parallel.
+Moreover, the cost of creating, scheduling, and destroying the tasks would likely overshadow the small amount of computation done by each.
 Better would be to create a smaller number of tasks, each of which owns a number of loop iterations, as a means of amortizing the task creation overheads while avoiding flooding the target system with more concurrency than it can make use of.

 This is precisely what forall-loops are for.
 While they also result in parallel execution, they typically use a number of tasks that is